brodriguezmilla/foir/README.md

 - Natural Language Processing (NLP) - Analyzing the summary of request
     * Before analyzing any text with NLP, one needs to go over some steps, which can vary depending on the goal:
         * Parse text, tokenize it, remove symbols, remove stopwords, remove punctuation, convert tokens to lowercase, remove short words, and lemmatize the tokens.
 We use both NLTK and spaCy.
     * n-grams.
-We take a look at the most frequent unigrams, bigrams, triagrams, and n-grams (4-5).
+We take a look at the most frequent unigrams, bigrams, trigrams, and n-grams (4-5).
     * WordClouds.
 They are not only pretty, they are also useful.
 Why is a word/phrase so important!?
     * Let's take six of these frequent phrases and find if there is any correlation with the decision taken.
     * Summary of request statistics.
 With how much text are we working?
 How long are the requests before and after tokenization?
 (Spoiler alert: seven tokens is the median per request.
 Ouch!)